skenqbx/rail/doc/plugin-api.markdown

 `function({Call} call, {Object} options)`

 ### Event: 'plugin-replay-buffer'
-Emitted when a `ReplayBuffer` has been created.
+Emitted when a request body buffer has been created.
+See [Class: ReplayBuffer](./api.markdown##class-replaybuffer) for API of buffer.

 `function({Call} call, {Object} options, {ReplayBuffer} buffer)`